ten-protocol/go-ten/design/sequencer_bootstrapping_strategy.md

 In POBI, there was no need for a challenge mechanism.
 In case of an invalid rollup, everyone would just ignore it and continue publishing rollups on a different fork.

 Tis is no longer possible because in this simplified model only the SA can submit rollups.
-(Unless we add signficant complexity)
+(Unless we add significant complexity)

 To keep it simple, the challenge mechanism will be disruptive in the first stage.
 Basically withdrawals will be paused, and need to be manually re-enable by the Foundation.
 A challenge can only be produced as a result of a hack, same as the SA attempting malicious behaviour.